 Spectrum does not prevent users of its service from sending and receiving the lawful content of their choice; running lawful applications and using lawful services of their choice; or connecting their choice of legal devices (subject to the discussion above), provided that such applications and services do not harm the network or the provision of broadband Internet access services, facilitate theft of service, or harm other users of the service.
 Similarly, Spectrum does not impair or degrade particular content, applications, services, or non-harmful devices.

 A. Description of Spectrum’s Dedicated Internet Access Service

-When offered in conjunction with a service level agreement, Dedicated Internet Access is provided with assurances that customers will actually experience the performance capabilities assured by Spectrum.
-For information concerning the performance metrics applicable to your service or available from Spectrum, please consult your service order or contact a customer service representative, or visit enterprise.spectrum.com.
+When offered in conjunction with a service level agreement, Dedicated Internet Access is provided with assurances that clients will actually experience the performance capabilities assured by Spectrum.
+For information concerning the performance metrics applicable to your service or available from Spectrum, please consult your service order or contact a client service representative, or visit enterprise.spectrum.com.

 B. Description and Impact of Specialized Services

 The FCC’s rules require us to address services that share bandwidth with broadband Internet access services, but that do not necessarily include broadband Internet access capability or are not primarily intended to be used for that purpose—a category the FCC calls “specialized services.”
 Clients of Dedicated Internet Access may purchase some of these services.
 However, because Dedicated Internet Access is provided over dedicated facilities and is often subject to performance assurances, it will not be impacted by any specialized service, and vice versa.

 The terms of service for Spectrum’s Dedicated Internet Access service are set forth in the materials specific to that service and are also available on Spectrum’s Business Class website at http://enterprise.spectrum.com/legal.
 The information below highlights three specific issues that the FCC has directed broadband Internet access service providers to address.